V-a-k-y-r-i-e/server-docs/welcome/welcome.md

 - Agree to disagree.
 - No illegal content.
 - No linking to other servers.
-- Bot commands only under #bot .
+- Bot commands only under #bot.
+- No Spoilers, or mark them as such.
 - No exploiting loopholes in the rules (please report them).

 ## Where do I start?